Home > Reviews > Douglas Alpine Review

 Our Verdict

-Douglas claims their Alpine mattress to be an “upgrade” from the Douglas Original, but I am not convinced that anything significantly improved in this model.
-With just one more inch in height but no additional distinct features, Douglas Alpine is $200 more for an average performing memory foam mattress
+Douglas claims their alpine mattress to be an "upgrade" from the Douglas Original, but after putting this claim to the test in our Douglas alpine mattress review, I am not convinced that anything significantly improved in this model.
+With just one more inch in height but no additional distinct features, the Douglas Alpine is $200 more for an average-performing memory foam mattress that doesn't meaningfully outperform the base original Douglas mattress on any key metric.

-Other than the 365-night trial and the 20-year warranty, there are not many features that stand out to make Douglas Alpine a worthwhile investment over other all-foam models on the market.
-If you’re attracted to a plush memory foam mattress, The Endy Plush, or the Silk & Snow S&S Plush may be worth considering..
+Other than the 365 night sleep trial and the 20-year warranty, there are not many features that stand out to make the Douglas alpine mattress a worthwhile mattress purchase over all other foam mattresses on the market.
+If you're attracted to a plush memory foam foam mattress, the Silk & Snow S&S Plushmay be worth considering — and it comes with a free comfort sleep bundle that the Douglas alpine simply does not offer.
+This alpine mattress review will walk you through everything you need to know before deciding whether to buy Douglas alpine or look elsewhere.

 Advertisement